 Teriyaki Baked Salmon

-Ok, so we’re one day closer to the…well, who knows really but we survived another day and there was even a rainbow to top it all off.
+The holidays are over and every day seems like a bad case of the Mondays.
+We survived another day and there was even a rainbow to top it all off.
 Today was a sign that life goes on no matter what is going on in the world and we can get through just about anything.
 Even crazy weeknight dinners.
 Sometimes they seem like the end of the world, too.
 Am I right?

-This easy Baked Teriyaki Salmon recipe is my go-to when I don’t have much time to get dinner on the table and I don’t want to fuss with a ton of ingredients.
-If I prep ahead, I can even make it with my homemade teriyaki sauce but don’t feel bad if you don’t have time to whip it up.
-Your favorite bottled teriyaki sauce works just as well, just check the label because sometimes sodium levels can be higher than necessary.
+This easy Teriyaki Salmon recipe is my go-to when I don’t have much time to get dinner on the table and I don’t want to fuss with a ton of ingredients.
+If I prep ahead, I can even make it with my homemade teriyaki sauce recipe but don’t feel bad if you don’t have time to whip it up.
+Your favorite bottled teriyaki sauce works just as well, especially on a busy weeknight, just check the label because sometimes sodium levels can be higher than necessary.

 Overhead shot of baked teriyaki salmon on a white rectangle platter.